datapsyche/deeply-nested/README.md

 # [('/k2[0]', {'a1': 'v2', 'a2': 'v3'}), ('/k2[1]', {'a1': 'v4', 'a2': 'v5'})]
 ```

 Please feel free to raise an issue.
-This is under active maintainence.
+This is now not under active maintainence.